Using Your SaaS Social Media Marketing Strategy For Customer Acquisition

-They can also help you to generate leads and drive traffic to your website.
+They can also help you to generate leads, drive traffic to your website, and even gain SaaS free trial users.
 But they do so by targeting specific people, using the platform’s algorithms.
 So, for example, by setting up a paid campaign, you’ll be able to target some of your SaaS buyer personas that live in specific geographic areas.

 Top tip: Combining organic and paid social media content marketing is a great way to gain traction on social platforms.
 Paid campaigns help provide quick access to potential customers.
 Organic campaigns are more likely to help forge lasting relationships with them.